Concerned about ARFID? Take our free screener

 ARFID is an eating disorder where a person struggles to eat enough food, enough different kinds of food, or both—but not because they want to lose weight or are trying to change the way their body looks.
 Instead, people with ARFID struggle to eat because of extreme sensory sensitivities, fear of a bad outcome from eating, or lack of interest in eating.
 Just like other eating disorders, ARFID can result in serious consequences for mental and physical health and can occur at any age, from young children to adults.
-ARFID has complex neurological and biological underpinnings, and is not a choice, a phase, or “just” picky eating.
-There’s no single cause of ARFID: it emerges out of a “perfect storm” of different factors.
+While ARFID is often misunderstood as “picky eating,” it’s a diagnosable eating disorder that can be incredibly disruptive to life and poses serious risks to a person’s mental and physical health.
+There’s no single cause of ARFID: it emerges out of a combination of environmental and genetic factors.

 ARFID signs and symptoms

-• Lack of weight gain or stunted growth in children and adolescents
+• Lack of weight gain or falling off the growth curve in growing kids

 • Constipation, abdominal pain, and other gastrointestinal issues